mike-french/myrex/README.md

 * Large input strings (>=64B) are kept as a single copy, with all processes using references into shared heap memory.

-Stages of processing:
-* Compiling a REGEX into an NFA:
+Compile a REGEX into an NFA:
   * Lexical processing of the REGEX to a token sequence.
-  * Parsing the tokens into an AST.
+  * Parse the tokens into an AST.
-  * Traversing the AST to build an NFA process network.
+  * Traverse the AST to build an NFA process network.

-* Matching an input string against an NFA process network.
+Matching an input string against an NFA process network:
+  * Launch an execution manager process.
+  * (Optionally) build the NFA network.
+  * Inject a traversal message into the NFA network.
+  * Monitor execution of the network.
+  * (Optionally) tear down the NFA network.
+  * Report the result and halt the manager process.

 Two execution patterns:
-* Batch - single network that process multiple input strings simultaneously.
+* Batch - single network processes multiple input strings simultaneously.
 * Oneshot - dedicated independent network is built and torn down for each input.

 Two traversal strategies for ambiguous matches: